Spectral Ranking Inferences based on General Multiway Comparisons: Theoretical Justifications

 \section{Theoretical Justifications}

-In this section, we rigorously justify the conclusions in Section \ref{sec:ranking_estimation} and explicitly lay out necessary assumptions to arrive at those conclusions.
+In this section, we rigorously justify the conclusions in Section \ref{sec:ranking_estimation} and explicitly lay out the necessary assumptions to arrive at those conclusions.
 The first assumption is to make sure we are comparing $\theta_i^{*}$'s in the same order in a meaningful way.
-Otherwise, we can always group items into categories with similar qualities easily and then work on each sub-group.
+Otherwise, we can always group items into categories with similar qualities and then work on each sub-group or screen some extreme items.
 In addition, as we have discussed, we need an identifiability condition for $\theta^*$.

 \begin{assumption} There exists some positive constant $\bar{\kappa} < \infty$ such that

 In addition, for identifiability, assume $1^\top \theta^* = 0$. \end{assumption}